we-are-futureproof/checkfirst-headless-scheduler/README.md

-# CheckFirst CSV Import Automation
+# ScheduleAI CSV Import Automation

-Automated CSV file import and validation system using Puppeteer for the CheckFirst scheduling application.
+Automated CSV file import and validation system using Puppeteer for the ScheduleAI application by CheckFirst.

 ## 🎯 Purpose